 A simple stone statue of Cervantes, the Spanish author who wrote Don Quixote, looks down on larger-than-life bronze sculptures of his book characters, Don Quixote and Sancho Panza.

-7. Cerralbo Museum
+8. Cerralbo Museum

-The most unexpected surprise and one of my favorite attraction of the entire trip was the Cerralbo Museum, home to the personal collections of Enrique de Aguilera y Gamboa, the Marquis of Cerralbo.
+The museum is home to the personal collections of Enrique de Aguilera y Gamboa, the Marquis of Cerralbo.
 The site of the museum is the former home of the marquis, a Spanish archaeologist and insatiable collector of antiques who died in 1922.

 Perhaps the most impressive collection is that of the lamps and light fixtures.

 If you’re looking for a quirky museum that’s a bit off the beaten path in Madrid, we highly recommend the Cerralbo Museum.